Debit cards with no foreign transaction fees

 This fee gets expensive if you make regular international purchases.

-Which Australian debit cards have no foreign transaction fees?
+What are the best debit cards with no foreign transaction fees?

 Looking for a credit card instead?
 Check out these credit cards with no foreign transaction fees.